What to expect during your first visit to Princeton Radiation Oncology.

 Simulation and Treatment Planning – Developing the right care plan for you.

 The next step, which will come after your first visit, is to develop a treatment plan.
-Your PRO radiation oncologist, radiation therapist, physicist and dosimetrist work together to create a precise, personalized plan.
+Your Princeton Radiation Oncology radiation oncologist, radiation therapist, physicist and dosimetrist work together to create a precise, personalized plan.
 To start this process, we’ll conduct a CT simulation scan to help define the treatment areas.
 Then we’ll mark corresponding areas on the skin with small tattoos to precisely guide treatment.
 We will also create a treatment schedule at this time.

 Treatment – What to expect on subsequent visits.